ADK 46: Mount Redfield

 We kept going, now on the Mount Marcy trail, which would take us to the Mount Redfield trail and ultimately the unmarked trail to the summit.
 Up until this point, elevation gain had been gradual – but we were far, far into the wilderness.
 And we weren’t even there yet!
 Our spirits remained high, as any day in the woods together is a good one.

-Ely’s pack had been giving her some trouble, so we decided it was time to take a break and eat lunch before pushing towards Redfield, which would be our first summit of the day.
-Lauren had hiked this trail before and knew we could find a spot nearby.
-We ended up taking a break at the Uphill lean-to, fueling up and attempting to fix/adjust Ely’s pack, when Caitlin and Assistant Forest Ranger Matt appeared!!
-We had never met them before in person but had been following them on Instagram –it is always so cool to meet people IRL!
-We had a great conversation as they tried to help Ely get her pack in a better place – and they did!
-Although this wasn’t technically a rescue they did “rescue” Ely from suffering from her ill-fitted pack. 😉 After some laughs and photos, we got back on the trail.
+One of my hiking partner’s pack had been giving her some trouble, so we decided it was time to take a break and eat lunch before pushing towards Redfield, which would be our first summit of the day.
+Our other friend had hiked this trail before and knew we could find a spot nearby.
+We ended up taking a break at the Uphill lean-to, fueling up and attempting to fix/adjust the pack, when the Colden Care Taker and Assistant Forest Ranger appeared!!
+We had never met them before in person but had been following them on Instagram –it is always cool to meet people IRL!
+We had a great conversation as they tried to help our friend get her pack in a better place – and they did!
+Although this wasn’t technically a rescue they did “rescue” her from suffering from her ill-fitted pack. 😉 After some laughs and photos, we got back on the trail.
 Now it was time…

 Mount Redfield: We started the roughly 1.2 miles up to the wooded summit of Redfield, an unmarked trail that is not too difficult to follow.
 This is where the real focus and determination kicked in – as well as the bright, hot sunshine.
 I felt myself burning up a bit, despite putting on my sunblock, but just thought I was sweating since were gaining elevation and climbing.
-In terms of conditions, the trail was rather dry, which Lauren confirmed to be true from previous experience here.
+In terms of conditions, the trail was rather dry, which our friend who had previously hiked this confirmed to be true.
 For this hike, you are climbing up a waterfall – and it was beautiful to have the soundtrack of the water and be able to look back and see the glorious high peaks.
 Despite the rugged terrain, we persevered, stopping to take photos with the formidable mountainous backdrop, continuously laughing our way up the mountain.
 We finally made it up to the summit, joining a few other hikers, feeling the heat of the day – it turned out to be a gorgeous, sunny day in the region.
 We snapped our summit sign photos quickly, took in the view (there is one if you walk slightly past the sign), and began our descent.

 With that, we stopped on the descent and enjoyed time at the waterfall.
 We fueled up and soaked in all that this challenging, complex, and rugged mountain had to offer.
 We were all together, spending time in the place we love most – and this is what was important and mattered.
 The mountains will always be there for us to come back to – I had to keep reminding myself of this.
 After our waterfall stop, we kept going, knowing we had to get to the trailhead before dark.